21 March 2023

 Field Value Field Value

-Decision 1 Conditional offer Decision 1 date 14/03/2022
+Decision 1 date

-Response 1 Pending Response 1 date Pending
+Response 1 date

 After publishing a decision, you can unpublish and reset the decision if, for example, you notice an error.
 Unpublishing and resetting a decision updates the application as follows: